ollls/zio-tls-http/README.md

 # Update history.

 * Early working example of complete stack with ZIO layers ( pooling/caching - depenedcy injection).
 This is submitted to dev, stress tests are not finished.
   Example will require AsyncLDAP ( also present in doc folder ).
-Example with HTTPConnection will be provided.
+Example with HTTPConnection will be provided. ( no evictons for cache yet )

   https://github.com/ollls/zio-tls-http/blob/dev/doc/server_example_2.scala